ILIAS-eLearning/ILIAS/docs/development/devguide/tutorial/04-coding/08-persistence-data.md

     }
 ````

 1. a new sequence value for the primary key field todo_id is generated with `nextId()`.
+This requires that a `createSequence()` has been done when the table is created.
+See 'Create a Database Table for an ILIAS Component' above.
 2. the `insert()` function receives the table name and an associative array with the column names as keys and arrays with data types and contents as values.

 ### Updating Data